ympbyc/sebone/README.md

 ```

 ### Fetchng and saving
 Collections also can fetch and save.
-When creating a new model to add to the collection itself, it is useful to use `create:' that is available if you registered the modelConstructor.
+When creating a new model to add to the collection itself, it is useful to use `create:` that is available if you registered the modelConstructor.

 ```smalltalk
 !HackerGuild fetch